weissenberger/gpuhd/README.md

 # CUHD - A Massively Parallel Huffman Decoder

-Huffman decoder for processing raw (i.e. unpartitioned) Huffman encoded data on the GPU.
+A Huffman decoder for processing raw (i.e. unpartitioned) Huffman encoded data on the GPU.
 It also includes a basic, sequential encoder.

 For further information, please refer to our [conference paper](https://doi.org/10.1145/3225058.3225076).